Need Small Business Funding? When You Should Get A Business Credit Card VS A Small Business Loan

 A Word Of Caution Regarding Business Loans

-When comparing business loans with business credit cards, it’s important to note that requirements to qualify for a business loan are more stringent than the requirements to qualify for a business credit card.
+When comparing business loans with credit cards, note that eligibility requirements for a business loan are more stringent than the requirements to qualify for a business credit card.
 You’ll likely need to provide collateral, and for large loans, you might need to make a significant down payment.

 Another factor to consider: You can get funding more quickly with a business credit card than you can with a business loan or line of credit.
 You might be waiting a few weeks or longer for funding from a business lender.
 If you apply successfully for a business credit card, you should be able to get funded within a week.

-That said, you can find options for quick business loans if you apply online.
+That said, you can find options for quick business loans if you apply with the right online lender.

 When deciding between a business credit card or a business loan to cover the cost of your business expenses, it’s important to consider your particular business situation and funding needs.

-If you need more than $50K in funding and you’re able to qualify for a loan, you definitely should start researching business lenders.
+- If you need more than $50K in funding and you’re able to qualify for a loan, start researching top business lenders.